 Recycling also prevents pollution caused by reducing the need to collect raw materials.
 If used materials are not recycled then new products are made through the use of fresh raw materials through methods such as mining and forestry.
 Hence recycling help in the conservation of natural habitats.
 Recycling also saves energy as energy is required to extract raw materials as well as refine, transport and construct.

 Countries such as South Africa and the United Kingdom have implemented highly efficient recycling projects which have been implemented by governmental organizations.
 Countries as such have implemented recycling disposals at various designations throughout the country.
 Places such as, malls, towns, restaurants have all been equipped with color coded bins responsible for the disposal of various materials.
-Countries such as the United Kingdom have implemented source segregation of household waste as orders from the municipal authorities.
-The Government implies that residents must separate their household waste and put them into separate bags for collection.
+Countries such as the United Kingdom have implemented source segregation of household waste under the supervision and directions of municipal authorities.
+Residents and businesses must separate their garbage and put them into separate bags for collection.
 Often a fine is passed if this is not obeyed.

 Among plastics, polyethlene terephthalate (PET) and high density polyethylene (HDPE) bottles have high recyclability and are an integral part of most curbside and drop-off recycling programs.
 Recycled PET and HDPE have many uses and well-established markets.
 The growth of bottle recycling has been facilitated by the development of processing technologies that increase product purities and reduce operational costs.